Updated: Feb 17

 PAYG businesses are about more than just selling a product and then leaving the customer to use it; they require the building of a long-term relationship between customer and provider (a topic we covered in more detail in a recent article for the Alliance for Rural Electrification).

 For the customer, having a Solar Home System (SHS) installed is often their first experience of such a piece of technology, and is a significant financial commitment.
 They will want to know that any problems will be dealt with in a timely manner.
 For the provider itself, they will be receiving payments over the course of a lease, and will need to meet customer expectations to retain them for this lease, and keep the payments on track.
-Satisfied customers are also more likely to refer their friends and family, creating a valuable sales channel (we explored this topic in a previous article: Field Studies - Customers referring Customers).
+Satisfied customers are also more likely to refer their friends and family, creating a valuable sales channel.

 It is for these reasons that Solaris Tanzania has developed the 'Solaris Rafiki’ department.
 A Solaris Rafiki is a trained technician who serves as the front line of both technical support and customer service.
 Each Solaris Rafiki is given charge of an area with a few hundred clients, where they take care of topics including installations, technical issues, upgrades, etc.

 The name (Rafiki means ‘friend’ in Swahili) comes from the fact that the job is not simply one of an installer or a technician.
 The greatest responsibility of a Solaris Rafiki is to ensure that customers understand how to use the system, and are happy with it.
 This can be impacted by high illiteracy rates, something that won’t be readily disclosed to anyone viewed as an outsider.
 The Solaris Rafiki must, therefore, act as a friend to be accepted and trusted with all problems faced, not just technical ones.